1998 Indianapolis 500: Radio

 The race was carried live on the Indy Racing Radio Network.
 The network, previously known as the Indianapolis Motor Speedway Radio Network, had changed its name for 1998, to reflect its coverage of the entire Indy Racing League season.
 At least 541 affiliates carried the broadcast across the United States.

 Bob Jenkins served as chief announcer for the ninth and final year.
-It would be Jenkins 20th and final year on the radio network crew (until his brief return in 2007-2008).
+Overall it would be the 20th and final year for Jenkins on the radio network crew (except for a brief stint as a turn reporter in 2007–2008).
 In addition, Jerry Baker celebrated his milestone 25th year on the broadcast.

-Johnny Rutherford served as "driver expert."
+Johnny Rutherford served as "driver expert".
 WTHR sports director and Speedway public address announcer Dave Calabro joined the crew as a pit reporter, his lone radio network appearance.
 This was also Gary Lee's final year on the radio network.

 Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 Paul Page served as host and play-by-play announcer with Tom Sneva as analyst.
 Longtime color commentator Bobby Unser left ABC, while Danny Sullivan was reassigned to cover CART races exclusively and would no longer be with the broadcast.
 This would be Page's final 500 for the next three years.
 After the 1998 season, Page would move exclusively to CART series broadcasts while being replaced in 1999 by soon to be former voice of the 500 Bob Jenkins.

 For the first time since the early 1980s, one of the pit reporters (Gary Gerould) rode in the pace car, reporting live at the start of the race.
 During the broadcast itself, Brent Musburger had a small role as Wide World of Sports studio host.

 At the track itself, the Speedway broadcast the race live on a special targeted signal, intended to be picked up by television sets within the radius of the grounds.
 This was the first and only time this special signal has been used.

 Practice and time trials were carried over three networks: ABC, ESPN, and ESPN2.